walkerab/discovery-awa/php-review/index.md

 #### Putting it Together

 We now have all of the components that will be repeated for every page: the navigation, the contact information, and the footer.
-The only thing that changes between pages is the `&lt;title&gt;` and what's inside of the `.col-sm-8`.
+The only thing that changes between pages is the `<title>` and what's inside of the `.col-sm-8`.

 One of the simplest uses for PHP is to `include` or `require` in snippets from other documents.
 We do this to avoid repeating code in multiple places.
 It also makes site maintenance/updates easier.